soderlind/css-flags/README.md

 ### Plugin

 1. Download the latest stable release, [0.2.2](https://github.com/soderlind/css-flags/releases/tag/0.2.2)
 1. Add and activate it.
 This will load the CSS (4 MB) and cache it using the [WordPress Transients API](https://codex.wordpress.org/Transients_API).
 The default cache time is 7200.
-The cache time can be changed using the  `css-flags-cachetime` filter.
+The cache time can be changed using the  `css_flags_cachetime` filter.
 1. Add one of the filters, [above](#usage), to your plugin or (child) themes functions.php